Law Students

 • After completing the registration form students will receive an email with instructions for scheduling a “Welcome Meeting” with the Senior Access Coordinator.

-• At the “Welcome Meeting” with the Senior Access Coordinator, and through an interactive process an appropriate access plan will be developed that includes a formal letter of accommodation.
+• At the “Welcome Meeting” with the Senior Access Coordinator and student will develop an Acommodation Plan through an interactive process.
+Once an accommodation plan is finalized a letter will be generated and sent to the student.

-• This letter will be maintained in their electronic files within the disability resource portal in MySlice and will be shared with the Office of Students Affairs at the COL when needed.
+• This letter will be maintained in their electronic files within the Student Disability Portal (in MySlice) and will be shared with the Office of Students Affairs at the COL when needed.
 Students can access their letter of accommodation at any time in the portal.

 Anonymity